nguyendaithien/Lama-App/Mobile/README.md

-# Boilerplate for NodeJs with Express, Typeorm, Mysql (using Typescript)

-This is a base source code for continue developing other project.

-This code still have some comments for explaination, remove them if not necessary.

-The entities current has: User.
-All of theme have only some sample fields and relations so I could write a fews API for Signin and Signup (containning some middlewares).
+# Mobile app of project

+This is mobile app of project.
+Admins can do everything with this app

 ---

 ## Main tech

 - `Node.js` with `npm`, `yarn` for dependencies management.
+- `React Native` (also known as RN) is a popular JavaScript-based mobile app framework that allows you to build natively-rendered mobile apps for iOS and Android.
+- `Typescript` language (support build to js files with absolute path)
+- `Redux` is a pattern and library for managing and updating application state, using events called "actions".
+With combo:
+  - `Redux Toolkit`
+  - `Redux persist`
+  - `RN-async-storage`

 ---

 ## Development

-### Clone repository
+### Access folder Mobile

 ```
-git clone git@github.com:gerpann/gerpan-express-typeorm-boilerplate.git
+cd Mobile
 ```

 ### Prepare

-I used `node` version `14.17.0` (The `lts` version at the time I write this), but you can also install other `lts` version
+I used `node` version `14.17.4` (The `lts` version at the time I write this), but you can also install other `lts` version

 ```
-nvm install 14.9.0
+nvm install 14.17.4
 ```

 or